Fitness Program Links

 Outside of training Mikayla loves to spend her time reading, hiking, and playing with her puppy and two cats.

 Seth Kotzman grew up in Shawnee, Kansas before coming to Bellingham for school in 2011.
 While at WWU, Seth studied kinesiology and captained the school’s ultimate Frisbee club team for two years.
 Seth has played ultimate Frisbee at the highest levels for the pro-am team in Seattle and had the chance to compete in Italy at the World Championships in 2014 where they took a silver medal.
-Outside of working at BAC, Seth is a teaching assistant at Cedar Tree Montessori School, coaching the ultimate Frisbee team at WWU, and planning his return to school to become a chiropractor.
+Outside of working at BAC, Seth is a teaching assistant at Cedar Tree Montessori School, coaching the ultimate Frisbee team at WWU, and has been accepted into Chiropractic School in the fall of 2018.
 Seth currently holds certifications as a Certified Strength and Conditioning Specialist from the NSCA and USA Track and Field Level 1 Coach.
 In his free time you can typically find Seth playing cards with friend’s downtown, playing or watching any sport he can find, or searching the city for the best live music!
-BAC welcomes Seth to our Personal Training team!

 Tiffany Morton has been working as a personal trainer at the Bellingham Athletic Club since 1998.
 During that time she has started several programs that you will still see at the club today such as Weights for Women, Biggest Winner, and Dino Muscles.
 She managed Kids Club for several years and is still passionate about working with children and helping them lead an active and nutritious life.
 She has also worked with and directed several clients and small groups through the journey of weight loss.